Not sure where to start with getting child custody? Follow our step by step guide for how to apply for a child arrangement order.

 3: Final Hearing: The court will consider all relevant evidence that has been submitted and may hear oral evidence from you and your ex and any other witnesses before making a final decision.

-Get more family law advice in our Free Family Law Advice Hub.
+Get more family law advice from our Family Law Advice Hub.